 The Totem Museum provides a greater cultural understanding of the Tlingit, Haida and Tsimshian people.

-The Totem Heritage Center carefully moved this important collection of North Coast poles.
-Most of the poles are highly weathered but the detail remains.
+The Totem Heritage Center carefully moved this important collection of North Coast poles with the guidance of Indigenous Elders.
+Most of the poles are highly weathered, but the detail remains.

 3. Tongass Historical Museum

-Find out about Ketchikan’s past, present and future through a series of exhibits looking at its heritage and history.
+Find out about Ketchikan’s past, present, and future through a series of exhibits exploring its heritage and history.

 Directional sign in downtown Ketchikan.
 Photo: Wendy Nordvik-Carr©